Is Robinhood Available in Canada?

 These platforms are all great alternatives for Canadians who do not have access to Robinhood.

-You can also visit our best trading platforms in Canada list for additional options.
+You can also visit our trading platforms in Canada list for additional options.

 Interactive Brokers

-Interactive Brokers is a great alternative for Canadians.
+Interactive Brokers is a great broker for Canadians.

 The costs of trading are extremely low, and there are several different pricing structures to choose from depending on the type of trader you are.